gerardcondon/tools-docs/docs/python/python.md

 * Can be passed around in a variable or to a function as an argument
 * `x = lambda a, b : a * b`

+## Itertools Recipes

+* Lots of [small functions](https://docs.python.org/3.3/library/itertools.html#itertools-recipes) for working with iterables
+* For example `grouper` and `pairwise` for iterating over multiple values in a list at the same time.

 [Flake8]: https://pypi.python.org/pypi/flake8/
 [Pylint]: https://www.pylint.org/
 [Bandit]: https://github.com/openstack/bandit